Montmartre, the Capitol Hill bistro patronized by senators and justices, closes after almost 20 years

 When restaurants do reopen, Lezla isn’t sure if the experience will be something he would recognize.
 He didn’t get into the business to serve jumpy patrons in an atmosphere of anxiety.
 “Restaurants are made to be enjoyable — you want to talk, relax, have your cocktail,” he says.
 “You don’t want to stress out because someone sneezed behind you.”

 So late last month they began calling their former employees to tell them they wouldn’t be opening back up.
 Several of them had been with them since the very beginning, and many others had tenures going back five or 10 years.
-On Monday, they opened again, briefly, but only to sell the remaining stock of wine, beer and whatever food they could.
+Last week, they opened again, briefly, but only to sell the remaining stock of wine, beer and whatever food they could.

 Word of the closure began to spread this week, with neighbors and regulars reacting with sadness, if not surprise.